 Canada

-Although Canada is a very large country and there are many developing Canadian initiatives in various stages of progress, there are currently only 25 Waldorf early childhood programs in five of the ten provinces.
+Although Canada is a very large country with many Waldorf initiatives in various stages of progress, there are currently only 25 Waldorf early childhood programs in five of the ten provinces.

-Working together.
-The 25 Waldorf kindergartens in Canada are members of the Waldorf Early Childhood Association of North America (WECAN) and are working closely together with Early Chldhood Programs in the United States.
+The 25 Waldorf kindergartens in Canada are members of the Waldorf Early Childhood Association of North America (WECAN) and work closely together with Early Childhood Programs in the United States.

 Training.
-Schools and programs that receive government funding have caregivers who have both Waldorf and mainstream trainings.
+Schools and programs that receive government funding have caregivers who have completed training in both Waldorf and mainstream early childhood education.
 All other group leaders are expected to have completed their Waldorf training.
-There are two WECAN approved early childhood teacher education institutes in Canada – The Rudolf Steiner Centre Toronto (RSCT) in Ontario, founded in 1978, and West Coast Institute for Studies in Anthroposophy (WCI) in British Columbia, founded in 1996.
-Both work with the IASWECE Guidelines and WECAN Shared Principles.
+There are three WECAN-approved early childhood teacher education institutes in Canada – The Rudolf Steiner Centre Toronto (RSCT) in Ontario, founded in 1978, the West Coast Institute for Studies in Anthroposophy (WCI) in British Columbia, founded in 1996, and the Institut Rudolf Steiner au Québec in Montreal, founded in 1990.
+All three work with the IASWECE Guidelines and WECAN Shared Principles.

 Ruth Ker is the WECAN Teacher Education Coordinator and director of the Early Childhood Teacher Education Program at the West Coast Institute for Studies in Anthroposophy on Vancouver Island, British Colombia, Canada.